All Were Calm

 floor and cracking the glass while dislodging the frames.
 After the door had nearly

-rebounded all the way back to its originally closed position, the perpetrator that banged
+rebounded all the way back to its originally closed position, the perpetrator, who had

 Despite her initial shock, Lois soon regained her poise, and her acute mind

-a little kid knock and push a door so hard and fast, she mused.
-Must
+'trick or treat'.
+But how could a little kid knock and push a door so hard and fast?
+She

-be a strong brat, she surmised.
-Lois shook her head in disapproval
+mused.
+Must be a strong brat, she surmised.
+Lois shook her head in disapproval and mild

 youngster's appalling behavior.